matthewklim/olympic-pipeline/sql/README.md

 Query 7: Table Design: Slowly Changing Dimension for User Status

+For designing the slowly changing dimension in question 7, this could add a start and end timestamp to track points in time in a SCD2 type table.
+A user could join table containing all possible dates or another dataset of interest between start and end times of user status.
+Use cases explored in [sql_exercise.sql](sql_exercise.sql).

 <details open><summary>This section provides a brief discussion on how to design a table to track the current and historical values of user_status.
 It suggests using additional columns like status_start_date and status_end_date to capture changes over time.
 </summary>